impostorsguides/impostorsguides.github.io/rbenv/part-2/2-j-content.md

 }
 ```

-This test covers [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-completions#L21){:target="_blank" rel="noopener"}.
+This test covers [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-completions#L21){:target="_blank" rel="noopener" }.
 We make a simple command file containing only the Bash shebang and an `echo` statement.
 Because the file doesn't include any completion comments, when the `completions` command is passed the name of our new file, it should only output the standard completions which are common to all files (i.e. `--help`).
 When we run the command, we assert that this is exactly what happens.

 ### Running `rbenv completions` on a command with completions